AssignPrimeIdentity/manifest/README.md

 This 10143 will comprise of lexer and parser similar with 168 & 618.
 Since the 168 algorithm is set 102 by 66 then its ratio is 102/168=60% by 66/168=40% or approx 10143x60%=6200 of lexers by 10143x40%=3900 of parsers.

 The development of this 6200 by 3900 is considered final.
-It is the most complex thing among the other steps because we have to bring many items from human sciences to verify and proof that this is true.
+It is the most complex thing among the other steps because we have to bring many items of human sciences to verify it is true.
+Thus it actually holds the meaning of _[eQ19](https://github.com/eq19)_.

 [<img width=100% src=https://user-images.githubusercontent.com/8466209/90597914-32f37880-e21c-11ea-81b3-ffdcd47037b8.png>](https://github.com/chetabahana/chetabahana.github.io/wiki#kelas)

-Therefore will take several unsolved cases of modern science including _[DNA Replication Fork](https://en.wikipedia.org/wiki/DNA_replication#Replication_fork)_, _[Alzheimer's Disease](https://youtube.com/channel/UCOsNkZ66SBJcuTBR2dcWeSA)_, _[The Millenium Prize Problems](https://github.com/chetabahana/tensorflow/wiki/Untouched-Intelligences#scheme)_, etc as basic grammars such as how to rectify _[C1+C2](https://github.com/MarketLeader)_ using _[P=NP](https://github.com/chetabahana/track/wiki)_.
+It will take several unsolved cases of modern science including _[DNA Replication Fork](https://en.wikipedia.org/wiki/DNA_replication#Replication_fork)_, _[Alzheimer's Disease](https://youtube.com/channel/UCOsNkZ66SBJcuTBR2dcWeSA)_, _[The Millenium Prize Problems](https://github.com/chetabahana/tensorflow/wiki/Untouched-Intelligences#scheme)_, etc as basic grammars such as how to rectify _[C1+C2](https://github.com/MarketLeader)_ using _[P=NP](https://github.com/chetabahana/track/wiki)_.

-Thus it actually holds the meaning of **[eQ19](https://github.com/eq19)**.

  # Running Code

-You may check the running code starting with [Sequence Diagram](https://chetabahana.github.io/#chetabahana-skema?pad=2) which is developed to represent this diagram.
+You may check the running code starting with [Sequence Diagram](https://chetabahana.github.io/#chetabahana-skema?pad=2) shown below which is developed to represent [the initial step](https://github.com/eq19/quantum#tabulate-prime-by-the-power-of-168).

+[![Sequence Diagram](https://user-images.githubusercontent.com/36441664/107134254-ee22e180-6922-11eb-9465-3dd64ebf7dca.png)](https://chetabahana.github.io/#chetabahana-skema?pad=2)

 Clicking on each of objects will turn to 6 (six) diagrams in the form of [prime hexagon](https://github.com/chetabahana/hexagon) which is then return to the beginning.

-[![Sequence Diagram](https://user-images.githubusercontent.com/36441664/107134254-ee22e180-6922-11eb-9465-3dd64ebf7dca.png)](https://chetabahana.github.io/#chetabahana-skema?pad=2)

-In order to get code able to run online then the 168 is provided in [json](https://chetabahana.github.io/feed.json) while 618 in [xml](https://chetabahana.github.io/feeds.xml).
+So in order to get code able to run online then the 168 is provided in [json](https://chetabahana.github.io/feed.json) while 618 in [xml](https://chetabahana.github.io/feeds.xml).

 <img width=100% src=https://user-images.githubusercontent.com/36441664/69475449-ce77ca00-0dff-11ea-964e-cc959db0740a.png>